 - Plant Bok Choy, Chard or other water loving plants onto the top of the fabric/mesh and their roots will grow down into the water

 Just remember to clean out the water butt once a year to get rid of stagnant water to prevent disease spread.

-You can also browse our full range of guttering online.
-This includes a vast range of materials, including modern UPVC, steel, and copper, all in a range of profiles, providing a solution whatever aesthetic you aim to achieve.
+You can also browse our full range of guttering online which includes a vast range of materials, including modern UPVC, steel, and copper, all in a range of profiles, providing a solution to whatever aesthetic you aim to achieve.